aptech/docs/docs/CR-fputst.rst

 ::

-   //Create string containing a comma separated list
+   // Create string containing a comma separated list
-   //of variable names (fputst will add an ending newline) text = "alpha,beta,gamma,delta";
+   // of variable names (fputst will add an ending newline) text = "alpha,beta,gamma,delta";

    fh = fopen("temp.csv", "w");

-   //Write the string to the first line of the file call fputst(fh, text);
+   // Write the string to the first line of the file call fputst(fh, text);

-   //Create some numeric data
+   // Create some numeric data
    x = { 1 2 3 4,
          5 6 7 8 };

-   //Convert numeric data to 2x4 string array x_str = ntos(x);
+   // Convert numeric data to 2x4 string array x_str = ntos(x);

-   //Combine each row of 'x_str' into
+   // Combine each row of 'x_str' into
-   //a single comma separated string x_str = strjoin(x_str, ",");
+   // a single comma separated string x_str = strjoin(x_str, ",");

-   //Write the comma separated data to the file call fputst(fh, x_str);
+   // Write the comma separated data to the file call fputst(fh, x_str);

-   //Close the file
+   // Close the file
    call close(fh);

 After the above code, you should have a file named ``temp.csv`` with the